 We found the practice had an efficient appointment system in place to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment would be seen within 24 hours if not the same day.
-We saw evidence in the appointment book that patients with dental emergencies were fitted in around other patients.
-We looked at the dental care records for some emergency patients and found that they were provided with appropriate treatment.
-If there weren't any slots available that day then patients were either offered to sit and wait for an appointment or the practice contacted a local sister practice to see if they had any slots available.
+We saw evidence in the appointment book that there were dedicated emergency slots available each day.
+If the emergency slots had already been taken for the day then the patient was offered to sit and wait for an appointment if they wished.